MerrimanInd/drawpyo/docs/usage/edges.md

 ### Line Ends

 The `line_end_target` and `line_end_source` parameter sets whatever is rendered where the edge meets the objects.
 There are secondary boolean parameters for the fill of the ends (`endFill_target` and `endFill_source`) but not all ends can be filled.

+The line end size can also be adjusted with `endSize` and `startSize` parameters, both set in points.

 | Parameter      | Rendered Unfilled | Rendered Filled |
 | -------------- | ----------------- | --------------- |